If you want your home to be a fabulously frugal home what key things do you need in order to make the frugal magic happen?

 Contactless debt/credit cards are not your friend when you have a new budget to work to.

-So there you have it, the fundamental must have’s for your fabulously frugal home.
+So there you have it, the secret must haves of the frugal home I really think you need.
 Ideally buy as many second hand as you feel comfortable with.
-After all, being frugal is all about making your money stretch further but only to your comfort levels.

 Come and follow me on Pinterest for more money saving hints and frugal tips!